All Articles,Digital Marketing, - September 27, 2019

 People go on social media networks to consume content.
 These people aren’t looking for any salesly or consumer-related.
 They just want content, whether it’s informational or entertainment-based.

 However, those that arrive at your website via search engine are looking for something.
 They have a need or want, and they believe you can help.

 Again, why use the same message on both platforms?
 The reason this question is being asked twice is that many businesses and marketers fall into this trap in an attempt to streamline their PPC campaign.

 Just like how you shouldn’t create the same social media posts on your Facebook and LinkedIn accounts, you definitely shouldn’t make this mistake.

 For social media PPC campaigns, you’re targeting users based on their demographics, such as their job title in the case of LinkedIn.
-For paid search campaigns, your ads’ visibility is based on keywords.
+For Paid Search Ad Campaigns, your ads’ visibility is based on keywords.